NotNanook/Ascendit-Raot/README.md

 - [ ] Killaura

 # Support and Contribution
 I always welcome help in each and every way.
 If you want to donate, [here](https://ko-fi.com/notnanook) is my ko-fi page.
-If you want to help improve the mod, you are always welcome to create a pull request or message me on my Discord @notnanook for tips or improvements
+If you want to help improve the mod, you are always welcome to create a pull request